metoppv/improver/doc/source/extended_documentation/calibration/ensemble_calibration/ensemble_calibration.rst

 ===============================

 The location parameter indicates the shift in the distribution from the "centre" of the standard normal.
-Examples of the location parameter include the mean (as for a normal distribution), median or mode.

 ============================
 What is the scale parameter?